 Philadelphia, PA 19130

-Once the world’s largest and most expensive prison, Eastern State Penitentiary is also considered one of the world’s most haunted places.
-Located just minutes from the famed Philadelphia Museum of Art, the enormous fortress-like structure operated as a prison between 1829 and 1971.
-Since the 1940s, there are been several reports of paranormal activity, perhaps from the ghosts of its famous prisoners like Al “Scarface” Capone and “Slick Willie” Sutton.
-I
+Once the world’s largest prisons, Eastern State Penitentiary is also haunted.
+Located just minutes from the Philadelphia Museum of Art, the enormous fortress-like structure operated as a prison between 1829 and 1971.
+However, by the 1940s, reports of paranormal activity have been documented.
+In fact, it could be the ghosts of famous prisoners like Al “Scarface” Capone.
+Moreover, the creepy look and feel of this prison makes it seem likes there are ghosts.

 St. Louis Cemetery No. 1